muthukub/WFGY/ProblemMap/wfgy-ai-problem-map-troubleshooting-atlas.md

 Not just:

 - what went wrong

-But also:

-- where the failure lives
+- but where the failure lives
 - what neighboring region is tempting but wrong
 - what should be repaired first
 - what should not be repaired first